FREQUENTLY ASKED QUESTIONS AND USEFUL INFORMATION

 (a) Contestants shall choose their own teams.

-(c) Each contest shall consist of four quarters per game.
+(c) Each contest shall consist of four quarters.

 (d) No halftimes.

-(f) Contestants will compete against each other until the final four contestants from each age group is determined.
-The last two contestants from each age group shall be awarded the 1st and 2nd place prizes.
+(f) Contestants will compete against each other until the final four contestants from each grade group is determined.
+The last two contestants from each grade group shall be awarded the 1st and 2nd place prizes.
 The two remaining contestants shall compete against each other for the 3rd and 4th place prizes.

-(g) In the event of a tie, the contestants with the highest margins of victory shall be declared the winners.
+(g) In the event of a tie, the contestant with the highest margin of victory shall be declared the winner.
 Otherwise, if a tie cannot be resolved in the aforesaid manner, both contestants shall move on to the next round.
 However, if ties occur among the final four contestants and cannot be settled using the aforesaid method, the contestants shall share either the 1st and 2nd Place or the 3rd and 4th place prizes equally.

-7) Age Groups: The age groups of the participants are as follows:
+7) Grade Groups: The grade groups of the participants are as follows:

 • 9-10